semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 :::

 The main function of the [cache] is to speed up job execution by caching downloaded files.
-As a result, it's a totally optional feature.

-Cache can detect dependency folders.
-Let's say we want to speed up `npm install`:
+The `cache store` and `cache restore` commands can detect well-known files and folders.
+Let's say we want to speed up `npm install`, here is how to do it:

 ```shell
 checkout